slatedocs/slate/README.md

 ### `gem install` not responding

-This may be becayse wget prioritizes ipv6, but repo requires IPv4.
+This may be because wget prioritizes ipv6, but repo requires IPv4.
 Solution: edit /etc/gai.conf and add:
 ```
 precedence 2a04:4e42::0/32 5